PUP Startup Script

 set startup_position 1920,0Notes:

-- Coordinates are relative to the top-left corner of the primary screen
+- Coordinates are relative to the top-left corner of the main screen

 - Coordinate unit is pixels